 FACT CHECK

-Conducting a Google Reverse Image Search revealed that the photo does not depict the crowd queuing at the supermall in Phnom Penh, as social media claimed.
+Conducting a Google Reverse Image Search revealed that the photo does not depict the crowd queuing at the supermall in Phnom Penh, as claimed on social media.

-We found the original photo, published in a Vietnamese media outlet, showing a Vietnamese crowd queuing at the Aldo shop on Black Friday in Hanoi several years ago.
+We found the original photo published in a Vietnamese media outlet shows a Vietnamese crowd queuing at the Aldo shop on Black Friday in Hanoi several years ago.

-By scanning the links provided in the Facebook posts, we discovered they were unsafe.
-The antivirus application attempted to block access to these phishing links.
+By scanning the links provided in the Facebook posts, we discovered the links were unsafe, with the antivirus application attempting to block access to these phishing links.

-Additionally, our research on Marshall, the UK-based manufacturer of music amplifiers and speakers, revealed that the links provided in the Facebook posts are not the company's official websites or social media accounts.
+Additionally, our research on Marshall, the UK-based manufacturer of music amplifiers and speakers – revealed that the links provided in the Facebook posts are not official websites or social media accounts of the company.

-Marshall's official website is here.
-Marshall’s official website is here for Cambodia.
-The official websites for Malaysian and Philippine markets can be visited here and here, respectively.
+The official website of Marshall can be visited here.
+For Cambodia, Marshall’s official website is here.
+For Malaysian and Philippine markets, the official websites can be visited here and here, respectively.

-Established in 1963, UK-based Marshall Amplification, commonly known as Marshall, designs and manufactures music amplifiers and speaker cabinets.
+Established in 1963, the UK-based Marshall Amplification – commonly known as Marshall – designs and manufactures music amplifiers and speaker cabinets.

-He verified that the company operates two Facebook pages: Marshall Amplification, which can be visited here, and Marshall Headphones, which can be purchased here.
+He verified that the company operates two Facebook pages: Marshall Amplification, which can be visited here, and Marshall Headphones, available here.

 Below are the snapshots of Marshall’s Facebook pages.

-For several months, numerous announcements have circulated on social media platforms, claiming that global brands like Samsung, Apple, and Dior offer significant discounts on their products.
+For several months, numerous announcements have circulated on social media platforms, claiming that global brands like Samsung, Apple, and Dior are offering significant discounts on their products.

 As online scams have become widespread, the Ministry of Interior’s Anti Cyber Crime Department has cautioned social media users to be aware of any announcements on social media that promise rewards or gifts.